Marriott (MAR)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last five years, Marriott grew its sales at a 13.5% compounded annual growth rate.
-Although this growth is acceptable on an absolute basis, it fell short of our standards for the consumer discretionary sector, which enjoys a number of secular tailwinds.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Over the last five years, Marriott grew its sales at a 19.9% compounded annual growth rate.
+Although this growth is acceptable on an absolute basis, it fell slightly short of our standards for the consumer discretionary sector, which enjoys a number of secular tailwinds.

 We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new property or trend.
-Marriott’s recent performance shows its demand has slowed as its annualized revenue growth of 4.9% over the last two years was below its five-year trend.
+Marriott’s recent performance shows its demand has slowed as its annualized revenue growth of 5.1% over the last two years was below its five-year trend.
+Marriott Year-On-Year Revenue Growth

-We can dig further into the company’s revenue dynamics by analyzing its revenue per available room, which clocked in at $129.13 this quarter and is a key metric accounting for daily rates and occupancy levels.
-Over the last two years, Marriott’s revenue per room averaged 2% year-on-year growth.
-Because this number is lower than its revenue growth, we can see its sales from other areas like restaurants, bars, and amenities outperformed its room bookings.
+Marriott also reports revenue per available room, which clocked in at $182.43 this quarter and is a key metric accounting for daily rates and occupancy levels.
+Over the last two years, Marriott’s revenue per room averaged 6.2% year-on-year growth.
+This number doesn’t surprise us as it’s in line with its revenue growth.
+Marriott Revenue Per Available Room

-Looking ahead, sell-side analysts expect revenue to grow 5.3% over the next 12 months, similar to its two-year rate.
-This projection is underwhelming and indicates its newer products and services will not lead to better top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 5.5% over the next 12 months, similar to its two-year rate.
+This projection is underwhelming and implies its newer products and services will not catalyze better top-line performance yet.

 6. Operating Margin

-Marriott’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 15.5% over the last two years.
-This profitability was solid for a consumer discretionary business and shows it’s an efficient company that manages its expenses well.
+Marriott’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 15.4% over the last two years.
+This profitability was inadequate for a consumer discretionary business and caused by its suboptimal cost structure.

 7. Earnings Per Share